puzzle/hugo-techlab/labs/05_templates.md

 There are three types of templates: single, list, and partial.
 Each type takes a bit of content as input and transforms it based on the commands in the template.

-There are different lookup orders for every type of page:
+There are different types of pages:
 - Homepage
 - Section pages (list template)
 - Regular pages (single template)